Almonte, Ontario: Festivals

 Almonte is home to several festivals and events, including the North Lanark Highland Games, Naismith 3-on-3 Basketball Festival, Almonte Celtfest and Busfusion.

 North Lanark Highland Games

 The North Lanark Highland Games have been held annually in Almonte since 1982.

 The Games feature traditional Highland sports and entertainment, and bring in about 6,000 visitors each summer.

 Almonte Celtfest

 The Almonte Celtfest has been held annually in Almonte's Gemmill Park since 1997.
 The festival's goal is to "celebrate and promote the Celtic heritage of the Ottawa Valley through music and dance."

 Puppets Up!

 The popular Puppets Up! festival, which shut down in 2017 after a 12-year run, was revived in August 2022.
-Noreen Young is the festival's creative director.
+Noreen Young was the festival's creative director.